Policies

 In May 2023, with funding from the Mellon Foundation, Brooklyn Public Library (BPL) launched an 18-month research project to collect and study cardholder signup policies from public libraries across the nation.
 The project aims to identify the range ...

-This session will present a holistic approach for creating safe environments, through strong community relationships, inclusive policies, and empowered staff.
+This session presents a holistic approach for creating safe environments, through strong community relationships, inclusive policies, and empowered staff.

 Proactive Planning for Library Staff Transitions